-Water pressure is a measure of the forces required to move the water within the water services pipework to the fixture outlet and in addition to retain a residual force after the water discharges the outlet.
+Water pressure is a measure of the forces required

+pipework to the fixture outlet and in addition to retain a residual force after the water discharges the outlet.

-Water pressure within a commercial or residential building should be in accordance with AS/NZS 3500.1 being not less than 50kPa and not more than 500kPa within a building.
-Ideally pressure at outlets should not be less than 150kPa.
+Water pressure within a commercial or residential

+AS/NZS 3500.1 being not less than 50kPa and not more than 500kPa within a building.
+Ideally pressure